Skip to main content

 Who is it for?

 This course is for Key Stage 3 teachers of computing and subject leaders of computing.
-Participants would have a solid base of understanding of subject knowledge at Key Stage 3 and 4, we recommend completing the Computer Science Accelerator programme to develop your subject knowledge.
+Participants would have a solid base of understanding of subject knowledge at Key Stage 3 and 4, we recommend completing the Key stage 3 and GCSE Computer Science certificate to develop your subject knowledge.

 Topics covered